dumbomagoo/hackernews-react-apollo/README.md

 >$ npm start

 #### Issue #1
 I ran into issues using graphcool (the tutorial is written for an older version), so I decided to just stand up my own graphql server (see section below).
-#### Issue #2
-Needed to install `"react-apollo": "1.4.0",` specifically.
-Otherwise there is an error about `createNetworkInterface` not being a function.
+It was a good opportunity to get that working.

 ## Graphql server
 Stood up a little graphql server to provide the endpoint for our app.
 See [Running an Express GraphQL Server](http://graphql.org/graphql-js/running-an-express-graphql-server/)